 How will we be recruiting?

-To apply in 2021 for internships in 2022, go to the UKRI Policy Internships Scheme webpage.
+To apply in summer 2022 for internships in 2023, go to the UKRI Policy Internships Scheme webpage.

 The post will be advertised through website and social media channels.
 Interviews will be held virtually (e.g. via Zoom or preferred online video call alternative).